jelera/vim-javascript-syntax/README.markdown

 ### Contributions
 This project follows the [Git-flow](http://nvie.com/posts/a-successful-git-branching-model/) methodology, this will keep the master branch clean for new stable releases.
+Also the version numbering convention will be [this one](http://stackoverflow.com/a/65750)

 More about Git-flow at:
 - [Daniel Kummer's Git Flow cheatsheet](http://danielkummer.github.io/git-flow-cheatsheet/)